NTIA/tekrsa-api-wrap/README.md

 ## Development

-### Building the Python Package

-From the top level directory in this repository, run:
+Build the Python package from the top level directory in this repository by running:

 `python3 -m pip install --upgrade build`